 - Dexedrine (Dextroamphetamine)

 Depressants are medicines that include sedatives, tranquilizers, and hypnotics.
-They slow brain activity which make them ideal for relieving anxiety and calming nerves.
+They slow brain activity which makes them ideal for relieving anxiety and calming nerves.
 They also help ease muscle spasms and prevent seizures.
-Typically, depressants fall into three categories: benzodiazepines, non-benzodiazepine sedative hypnotics, and barbiturates.
+Typically, depressants fall into three categories: benzodiazepines, non-benzodiazepine sedative-hypnotics, and barbiturates.

 - Amytal (Amobarbital)

 - Nembutal (Pentobarbital)